CZ-NIC/yangson/docs/datatype.rst

 * :class:`Uint64Type`: YANG **uint64** type.
 * :class:`UnionType`: YANG **union** type.

-The module also defines the following exceptions:

-* :exc:`YangTypeError`: A scalar value is of incorrect type.

 Doctest__ snippets for this module use the data model from :ref:`sec-ex5`.

 __ http://www.sphinx-doc.org/en/stable/ext/doctest.html